 All kids under 12 will love jumping, sliding and bouncing at Monkey Joe’s year-round indoor inflatable park!
 With wall-to-wall colorful inflatable slides, jumps, games, puzzles and obstacles your little one (LO) will have the time of their life.
 There are two designated play areas, one for 3 and under and one for up to 12 years old.
 So you can feel safe about letting your “baby” play without being trampled by the bigger kids.
 TIP: Make sure you get there right when they open.
 They fill up quickly and you don’t want to see their sad faces if you can’t get in.

 A fun alternative to Monkey Joe's is the nearby SkyZone Indoor Trampoline Park with jumping options for all age levels.
 If your children are looking for a little bit more of a challenge, head to The Cave, an indoor rock climbing facility with a designated children's climbing area for your little ones.

 By the afternoon, the kids are either going to be full of pent-up energy or in need of a snooze.
 Sneak in a little history and head to the outside Army Heritage Trail at U.S. Army Heritage and Education Center, where there is plenty of room to let the energized bunch run around, and play hide and seek in the full-scale exhibits, or to take a leisurely stroller ride while staring in awe at the tanks and helicopters.
 Admission is free!

 In the warmer months, splish ‘n splash in Laurel or Fuller Lake at Pine Grove Furnace State Park.
 Make sure you bring beach pails and shovels so the kids can build sandcastles.
 On Saturday afternoons, explore a little piece of the Savannah Desert in Cumberland Valley at the Oakes Museum of Natural History.
-Your LO will be fascinated with the towering Smithsonian-quality African and North American mammals collection.
+Your little one will be fascinated with the towering Smithsonian-quality African and North American mammals collection.

 Things to Do